Lorena (bus company): History

 PO Lorena was founded by GT Soerbakti in 1970 under the name CV Lorena.
 At the beginning of its establishment CV Lorena only had 2 bus fleets with short distance routes, namely Bogor - Jakarta PP. Long distance routes were opened by PO Lorena in 1984 starting with the route Jakarta - Surabaya PP, followed by other cities on Java, Madura, Bali and Sumatra.

 Services

 Inter-city buses between provinces

 PO Lorena currently has long-distance routes between Bali, Java and Sumatra,being served by a 500 bus fleet with executive and business classes on single or level bus.
 The routes are:

 Note: All routes are round trip.

 Bus Rapid Transit

 PO Lorena was an operator of TransJakarta Bus Rapid Transit from 2008 to 2018.
 PO Lorena had a fleet of 47 buses painted grey, consisting of 13 articulated locally made Komodo buses operated in Corridor 5 and 34 single Hino buses operated in Corridor 7.
 All buses were fueled with CNG.

-Awards

-PO Lorena has received several awards in the field of land transportation, among other things.